-Our competitiveness is enhanced by our long-term contract with Puget Sound Energy for up to 380 MW over the remaining life of the Centralia facility.
+Our competitiveness is enhanced by our long-term contract with Puget Sound Energy for up to 380 MW over the remaining life of the Centralia facility (dropping to 300 MW in 2025).
 The contract and our hedges allow us to satisfy power requirements from the market during low-priced periods.